w3f/polkadot-wiki/docs/learn/learn-staking.md

 that Polkadot will have at maturity is around 1000.
 Kusama, Polkadot's canary network, currently has 900 validator slots in the active set.

-## Motion #108: New Minimum Nomination Bond

-[Motion #108](https://polkadot.polkassembly.io/motion/108) proposed new nomination limits to the Polkadot network, offering a temporary solution to increase the stability and security of the network.
-Note that this motion **does not** increase the maximum nominator count.

-The goal of this motion is to increase the minimum nomination bond, allowing new nominators that meet this requirement to participate in the network's security.
-This motion will update the value of the minimum nominator bond from 80 DOTs to 120 DOTs.
-Prior to this, [Motion #103](https://polkadot.polkassembly.io/motion/103) set a new parameter named `chill-threshold`.
-With `chill-threshold`, the permissionless `chill_other` may only be executed if, and only if, the current nominator count is greater than 90% of the maximum number of nominators.
-Any existing nominator can update their nomination preferences (amount of DOT bonded) to adjust to this change.
-A more [permanent solution](https://github.com/paritytech/substrate/issues/9511) for lowering the minimum bond requirement for nominators is in progress.

-**Parameters changed:**
-minimum nominator bond : `80` -> `120`

-**Parameters added:**
-chill-threshold: `90%`

 ## Resources

 - [How Nominated Proof of Stake will work in Polkadot](https://medium.com/web3foundation/how-nominated-proof-of-stake-will-work-in-polkadot-377d70c6bd43) -